-‘Cuban Kim Kardashian’ Claudia Sampedro Flaunts Insane Cleavage, Toned Legs In Leopard Print Dress
+‘Cuban Kim Kardashian’ Claudia Sampedro Flaunts Insane Cleavage, Toned Legs In Leopard-Print Dress

-Cuban bombshell, Claudia Sampedro likely sent several hearts aflutter when she posted a photo of herself rocking a super short leopard print dress.
-In the photo, the 27-year-old glamour model is showing off both cleavage and toned legs and fans showed their appreciation for it in the comments section.
+Cuban bombshell Claudia Sampedro likely sent several hearts aflutter when she posted a photo of herself rocking a super-short leopard-print dress.
+In the photo, the 27-year-old glamour model is showing off both cleavage and toned legs, and fans showed their appreciation for it in the comments section.

-“Ahhhhh I’m in love,” wrote one infatuated fan
+“Ahhhhh I’m in love,” wrote one infatuated fan.

 “Wow Absolutely beautiful Claudia,” another chimed in.